avikhemani/InspoHelp/privacypolicy.md

 This Policy applies to users in all jurisdictions where we offer the Services.
 Our servers and operations are located primarily in the United States, and your information will be processed there and potentially in other countries, as described in Section 12.

+For purposes of applicable data-protection laws, Pinecone Labs LLC is the controller or business responsible for your personal information.

 ---

 ## 1. Eligibility